 Just as circumcision was the sign of God’s gracious covenant with Abraham, baptism is the sign of God’s gracious covenant in Jesus Christ.
 Thus, the sacrament of baptism marks the beginning of the Christian life and points to the reality that through faith in Jesus, we are sons and daughters of our Heavenly Father.

-Water is used to visibly represents the cleansing of our sins that God offers in Jesus Christ.
+Water is used to visibly represent the cleansing of our sins that God offers in Jesus Christ.
 Therefore, baptism points to the grace of God – that we are saved, not by our deeds, but by the love and mercy of God in Jesus Christ.

 We believe the sacrament of baptism should be administered only once to a person.